Midwife in the Tire Swing

 “Cher and Danny Aiello, the boyfriend, are headed to the airport, La Guardia.
 They take the Brooklyn-Battery Tunnel.”

-“La Guardia is in Queens; the Brooklyn-Battery Tunnel goes to Manhattan.
+“La Guardia is in Queens; the Brooklyn-Battery Tunnel goes to Manhattan, bad planning all around.
 I was in New York.
 After the war.
 I fathered a child there.”
-The anesthesiologist was not interested, probably used to the ramblings of geriatric patients as they browsed his grab-bag of sedations together.
+The anesthesiologist was not interested, used to the ramblings of geriatric patients as they browsed his grab-bag of sedations together.
 “Here, lemme give you some profile on that.”
 Lucy guardedly pulled at a hair on his arm.
 Skin rose, a follicle dimpled and the anesthesiologist’s needle was thrust in at a 65 degree angle.
 Andy nodded and grunted, “Got it, vein wall.”

 “Happyland?”
 Lucy asked.